nkrasn/g_man/README.md

 ## Commands
 https://github.com/nkrasn/g_man/blob/master/COMMANDS.md<br>
-You can also run !help to see all commands, and !help command_name to get more details.
+You can get this link from within Discord by sending "!help" in a channel

 ## Requirements
 * discord.py with voice support (tested on version 1.5)